 Will food be served?

-Food will not be served at this event.
-However, refreshments will be available for purchase at the concession outlets in the O’Connell Center.
+Refreshments will be available for purchase at the concession outlets inside the Stadium.
 Additional Gainesville dining information can be found here.

 What if I’m walking out of term?